neutronX/django-markdownx/README.md

 [![Downloads](https://img.shields.io/pypi/dm/django-markdownx.svg)](https://pypi.python.org/pypi/django-markdownx/)
 [![License](https://img.shields.io/pypi/l/django-markdownx.svg)](https://pypi.python.org/pypi/django-markdownx/)

 Django Markdownx is a Markdown editor built for Django.
-It enables raw editing with a live preview and image uploads (stored locally in `MEDIA_ROOT` folder! yay!) with drag&drop functionality and auto tag insertion.
+It enables raw editing, live preview and image uploads (stored locally in `MEDIA` folder) with drag&drop functionality and auto tag insertion.
 Also, django-markdownx supports multiple editors on one page.

 Template is highly customizable, so you can easily use i.e. Bootstrap to layout editor pane and preview pane side by side (as in preview animation below).